Do you remember when the Microsoft Surface product line hit $1 billion in sales in 2015?

 This same problem applies to consumer-facing companies and products too.

-Most consumers could care less which operating system Microsoft (or any other similar company) is running on their tablets.
+Most consumers could care less about which operating system Microsoft (or any other similar company) is running on their tablets.
 As long as it’s good.

 As long as it’s fast and easy to use and enjoyable.